 Dr. Ed Lazer prefers that his patients get dental implants versus other dental restorations because they are the most natural tooth replacement option.

-Dental Implant-secured Crown
+Dental Implant-Secured Crown

 A dental implant is actually a cylinder titanium post that a periodontist or dental surgeon surgically implants into the jaw bone.
 Cosmetic & Advanced Dentistry is a full-service dental implant office in Baltimore.
 Dr. Doroshenko is a periodontist with a special focus on implantology and provides complete services in our Baltimore dental office.